3123958139/todo-list-fullstack/README.md

 ## Development

-### Server
+### Workflow

+You can start the java application and the vue application using the instructions above in "Initial Setup."
-The server is a Spring Boot application, and can be developed in the same way as any other Spring Boot application.
+From here, you can work on the server and client applications in the same way you would work on any other Spring Boot or Vue.js application.

-You can either open the pom.xml project in IntelliJ IDEA, or use the integrated tools in Visual Studio Code.
-This document will focus on using Visual Studio Code.
+### Provided Authentication System

+The provided authentication includes an authentication stack and user endpoints in the java application using the `eu.fraho.spring library`, and a `UserController`.
+The client application includes a login page and a routing system that will redirect to the login page if the user is not authenticated.

+### Provided API Service Module

+The provided API service module in the client application includes methods to access the user and todo endpoints in the java application.
+You can use these methods as a template to create your own methods to access your own endpoints.

+This can be found in the `client/src/server-api.js` file.

-#### Adding to the the data model
+### Adding to the the data model

 To change the data model to reflect your own application, you will need to add the following for each new table: